aeturrell/coding-for-economists/data-sharing.md

 When might you want to share your data?
 If you've just finished writing a paper, you might want to share derived series; perhaps the data are the result of the paper if you're working in a field such as economic history.
 If you're working at a firm or in the public sector, perhaps there are datasets that you've decided to put out into the public domain and you want a cost effective way to share them.
 Perhaps you've got a slightly larger or more complex dataset that you'd like to put online, password protected, for a large number of co-authors.

+One part of best practice when sharing data is following the FAIR principles:

+- Findable: The first step in allowing people to re-use data is for those people to be able to find them.
+Metadata and data should be easy to find for both humans and computers.
+This includes registering data (and meta-data) in a searchable source.

+- Accessible: Once a user finds the required data, they need to know how those data can accessed, possibly including authentication and authorisation.
+So the data should be retrievable by their identifiers using a standardised protocol that is open, free, and universally implementable.

+- Interoperable: The data usually need to be integrated with other data.
+In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.
+Although there are free tools to open Excel and Stata files, data stored in those formats are that bit more difficult than truly open formats like CSV or parquet.
+Universally implementable means that Python's pickle format or R's .rds format shouldn't be used to share data either.
+Interoperability means using open formats that can be accessed using free tools across different languages and operating systems.

+- Reusable: The ultimate goal of FAIR is to optimise the reuse of data.
+To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.

+Different ways of sharing data are inevitably better or worse across the four principles.

+Another part of best practice in sharing data is following the 'five safes':

+1. Safe projects –– Is this use of the data appropriate, lawful, ethical, and sensible?
+2. Safe people –– Can the user be trusted to use the data in an appropriate manner?
+3. Safe data –– Is there a disclosure risk in the data itself?
+4. Safe settings –– Does the means of access limit unauthorised use?
+5. Safe outputs –– Are the statistical results non-disclosive?

+You can find out more about data sharing policies and best practice at [FAIRsharing](https://fairsharing.org/).

 ## Datasette for sharing data

 [Datasette](https://datasette.io/) is an extraordinary tool for exploring, sharing, and publishing data.
 It helps you take data of any shape or size, analyze and explore it, and publish it as an interactive website and accompanying API.
 Remember, API stands for application programming interface, which in this case means the data can be accessed directly through programming languages.
 Datasette is aimed at data journalists, museum curators, archivists, local governments, *economists*, and anyone else who has data that they wish to share with the world.

 An example datasette instance is [available here](https://global-power-plants.datasettes.com/); it shows a dataset of power stations.